macchiato-framework/macchiato-db-scratchpad/README.md

 Almost everything.

 - Extracting database access into its own namespace so we can easily turn it into a library
+- Tests
 - Migrations

+TODO:

+- A more polished [HugSQL](https://hugsql.org) equivalent.
+A draft version which gets queries from a set of files is at [`macchiato.sql`](https://github.com/macchiato-framework/macchiato-db-scratchpad/blob/master/src/macchiato/sql.cljs).
-- Automatic type coercion.
-Current queries return UUIDs as strings.
+- Further review of type coercion.
 There's a working example of type parsers on [`machtest.db`](https://github.com/macchiato-framework/macchiato-db-scratchpad/blob/master/src/machtest/db.cljs)
-- A [HugSQL](https://hugsql.org) equivalent.
-A draft version which gets queries from a set of files is at [`macchiato.sql`](https://github.com/macchiato-framework/macchiato-db-scratchpad/blob/master/src/macchiato/sql.cljs).

 ## Prequisites